andjhop/llk/README.md

 * `Either(Parser)`

 #### `Seq(Parser)`
-combines subsequent chained parsers, returning a new Parser which requires all constituent parsers to succeed in sequence.
+Combines subsequent chained parsers, returning a new Parser which requires all constituent parsers to succeed in sequence.
 For example, the primitive parsers `Id('a')` which recognises the input text `a`, and  `Id('b')` which recognise the input text `b` can be combined using `Seq(Id('a')).Chain(Id('b'))` to construct a new parser which regonises the input `ab`.